waynecz/Watson/README.md

 <br>

-> I do recommend to use Webstorm writing SASS since it's smartest auto-completion saving me much a time
+> Recommend to use Webstorm writing SASS since it's smartest auto-completion must savie you much a time

 ## Intro